Seferbiy Zaneqo: Back home

 After arriving in Istanbul, Sefer Bey was able to quickly ascend to a position of influence due to his astute character.

 Eventually, Sefer decided to return to Circassia, he was able to fill the position of being the assistant to the Ottoman pasha at Anapa.

-Sefer Bey won authority among the Natukhai princes and other Circassians often acting as an intermediary between the Ottomans and Natukhai.
+Sefer Bey won authority among the Natukhaj princes and other Circassians often acting as an intermediary between the Ottomans and Natukhaj.

 Sefer Bey reached the rank of Colonel in the Turkish army during the summer of 1828, when the Russian army sieged the fort of Anapa.

 Osman Pasha, the Turkish commander of Anapa, had decided to surrender the fort, and Sefer Bey himself led the negotiations to avoid potential bloodshed.
 Sefer Bey's former comrade Lieutenant-Commander and fellow Graduate of the Richelieu Lyceum L.M.Serebryakov was on the opposing side of the negotiations on behalf of the Russians and would later recall that this deal was not possible without Sefer Bey's involvement.
-The British spy James Bell would later write that if Sefer bey had decided not to surrender, opposing Osman Pasha's decision, then the garrison would have followed his example and could not have been taken by the Russian army easily.
+The British adventurer James Bell would later write that if Sefer bey had decided not to surrender, opposing Osman Pasha's decision, then the garrison would have followed his example and could not have been taken by the Russian army easily.